Synthetic Controls for Experimental Design: Introduction

 \section{Introduction}

 Consider the problem of a ride-sharing company choosing between two compensation plans for drivers (\citeauthor{doudchenkonddesigning}, n.d.; \citeauthor{jones2019uber}, \citeyear{jones2019uber}).
 The company can either keep the current compensation plan or adopt a new one with higher incentives.
-In order to estimate the effect of a change in compensation plans on profits, the company's data science unit designs and implements an experimental evaluation where the new plan is deployed at a small scale, say, in one of the local markets (cities) in the US.
-In this setting, a randomized control trial\,---\,or A/B test, where drivers in a local market are randomized into the new plan (active treatment arm) or the status-quo (control treatment arm)\,---\,is problematic.
-On the one hand, such an experiment raises equity concerns, as drivers in different treatment arms obtain different compensations for the same jobs.
-On the other hand, if drivers in the active treatment arm respond to higher incentives by working longer hours, they will effectively steal business from drivers in the control arm of the experiment, which will result in biased experimental estimates.
+In order to estimate the effect of a change in compensation plans on profits, the company's data science unit designs an experimental evaluation where the new plan is deployed at a small scale, say, in one of the local markets (cities) in the country.
+In this setting, a randomized control trial\,---\,or A/B test, where drivers in a local market are randomized into the new plan (active treatment arm) or the status quo (control treatment arm)\,---\,is problematic.
+On the one hand, such an experiment raises equity concerns, as drivers in the same local market but in different treatment arms obtain different compensations for the same jobs.
+On the other hand, if drivers in the active treatment arm respond to higher incentives by working longer hours, they will effectively steal business from drivers in the control arm of the experiment, resulting in biased experimental estimates.\footnote{A randomized evaluation across many markets is a potential solution to the problem of experimental interference between drivers.
+In practice, however, large-scale market-level randomized evaluations are often unfeasible.
+In the context of the ridesharing company example, large-scale market-level randomized evaluations {\em (i)} could be prohibitively expensive, {\em (ii)} could still raise substantial equity concerns, {\em (iii)} could negatively affect morale for the large number of drivers in the treated cities if the program is rolled back after experimentation, and {\em (iv)} in some cases, the number of cities where the company operates could be too small for effective randomization.}

-A possible approach to this problem is to assign an entire local market to treatment, and use the rest of the local markets, which remain under the current compensation plan during the experimental window, as potential comparison units.
+One possible approach to this problem is to assign an entire local market to treatment, and use the rest of the local markets, which remain under the current compensation plan during the experimental periods, as potential comparison units.
 In this setting, using randomization to assign the active treatment allows ex-ante (i.e., pre-randomization) unbiased estimation of the effect of the active treatment.
-However, ex-post (i.e., post-randomization) biases can be large if, at baseline, the treated unit is different from the untreated units in the values of the features that affect the outcomes of interest.
+However, ex-post (i.e., post-randomization) biases can be large if, at baseline, the treated unit differs from the untreated units in the values of the features that affect the outcomes of interest.
+We document the magnitude and practical relevance of these biases in Sections~\ref{sec:Walmart} and~\ref{sec:Simulation}.

 As in the ride-sharing example where there is only one treated local market, large biases may arise more generally in randomized studies when either the treatment arm or the control arm contains a small number of units, so randomized treatment assignment may not produce treated and control groups that are similar in their features.
 In those cases, the fact that estimation biases would have averaged out over alternative treatment assignments is of little comfort to a researcher who, in practice, is limited to one assignment only.